tutoriel étui à couteau en cuir

 leather knife case

-The best is to make or transfer your pattern on cardboard.
+The best thing is to make or transfer your pattern onto cardboard.

 leather knife case

-The martyr piece will be used to protect the seam during the passage of the knife blade.
-It corresponds to the margin added around the pattern (here the 9 mm), it will be a "hollowed" piece.
+The martyr piece will serve to protect the seam when the knife blade passes over it.
+It corresponds to the margin added around the pattern (here 9 mm), it will be a "hollowed out" piece.
 It stops about 4 cm above the knife blade.

 leather knife case